 If I answer them now, you don’t have to waste time later searching for the answers.

 What Size Kayak Is Best for Beginners?

 Lightweight, comfortable, and able to be manipulated without having to know loads of fancy moves would be ideal.
-Go for a kayak that is nice and wide, it will provide the most surface area to provide stability even in rough water.
+Go for an inflatable kayak that is nice and wide, it will provide the most surface area to provide stability even in rough water.

 Which Is Better: Sit-On-Top Kayaks or Sit-In Kayaks?

 Personally, I am a much bigger fan of the sit-in kayaks.
 They are much easier to paddle, they feel a lot more secure, and they keep me a lot drier and warmer tucked down in that cockpit.

 Of course, this is coming from experience and being very comfortable with my legs inside the body of the craft.
 This can feel a little claustrophobic for some, and the restrictive nature of the shell can be unpleasant.